massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     az group create --location eastus2 --name myResourceGroup
     ```

-1. Run the following commands to create the Azure Storage account.
+1. Run the following commands to create the Azure Storage account, each account name must be unique.
 The first command creates a variable with a unique name for your storage account.
+Record the name of your account from the output of the **echo** command.
 Run the second command and replace **myResourceGroup** with the group you chose earlier.
 Replace **myLocation** with the location you used earlier.

-    >**Note:** Storage account names must be between 3 and 24 characters in length and may contain numbers and lowercase letters only.
-Your storage account name must be unique within Azure.
-No two storage accounts can have the same name. *This command takes a few minutes to complete.*

     ```bash
     myStorageAcct=storageexercise$RANDOM
+    echo $myStorageAcct
     ```

     ```bash
     az storage account create -g myResourceGroup -n $myStorageAcct -l myLocation --sku Standard_LRS
     ```

-1. Run the following command to retrieve the blob endpoint for the Azure Storage account.
+1. Run the following command to retrieve the access key for the Azure Storage account.
 Replace **myResourceGroup** with the group you chose earlier.
-Record the endpoint from the command results, it's needed later in the exercise.
+Record the access key from the command results, it's needed later in the exercise.

     ```bash
-    az storage account show -n $myStorageAcct -g myResourceGroup  --query primaryEndpoints | jq '.blob'
+    az storage account keys list -n $myStorageAcct -g myResourceGroup  --query "[0].value" --output tsv
     ```

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
 The rest of the exercise is performed in your local environment.